Douglas Bruce: Taxpayer's Bill of Rights

 Although similar tax-limitation measures had been rejected by voters over the previous decades, in 1988, Bruce authored and led the campaign that was eventually successful in enacting TABOR, a "Taxpayer Bill of Rights," in Colorado.
 Among other provisions, TABOR mandated voter approval of any tax increases and constrained state government spending to grow at a rate no greater than the rates of population growth and inflation.
 Although TABOR did not pass in 1988, garnering only 42% of the vote in a statewide reference, Bruce revised the measure and it was placed on the ballot again in 1990, when it received 49% support.
 A third attempt in 1992 was successful, and TABOR was passed with 54% of the vote and became part of Colorado's constitution.
 In 1997, TABOR's restrictions on state spending were triggered for the first time, resulting in refunds to taxpayers.

 During these campaigns, Bruce was the primary spokesperson for TABOR, often trading barbs with TABOR opponent and Colorado governor Roy Romer.
 In one frequently-cited incident, Romer likened the TABOR proposal to "economic terrorism;" in response, Bruce printed personal business cards reading "Douglas Bruce: Terrorist."
 The passage of TABOR was Bruce's most prominent political accomplishment; years later, Bruce's personalized license plate read "MRTABOR."
 Bruce also wrote and successfully passed a similar spending limitation measure in Colorado Springs in 1991.
-The statewide and local effects of TABOR on government finances led Colorado College political science professor Bob Loevy, in 2009, to call Bruce "the most influential Colorado politician of his time."
+The statewide and local effects of TABOR on government finances led Colorado College political science professor Robert D. Loevy, in 2009, to call Bruce "the most influential Colorado politician of his time."